segedi-UW/SDC-IDE/README.md

 Of course, I am being very brief here - I just want to expose you to this a bit to give you a direction.

-Note that in above code we manually set the controller.
-The reason we must set the controller and cannot specify it in the fxml file is because if we do that then the FXML file will create an _instance of the FormDialog that is separate from the one we use_.
+Note that in above code we manually set the controller factory.
+The reason we must set the controller factory is otherwise the `FXMLLoader` will create an _instance of the `FormDialog` that is separate from the one we use_.
 The result converter will not match up with the correct object, and in fact in that case we would observe a NPE since the injected fields would never be set in the FormDialog class that we call.

 #### Other Notes on Dialog's